LeonisX/yoda-stories-translation-tool/documents/france.md

 * `Star Wars: Making Magic (France) (FD1.03) (22.09.1996)`
 * Themed cursors, icons, wallpapers and sound effects for Windows.

-We can notice that the disc was recorded at the beginning of May, the publisher did not fit into the scheduled time.
+We can notice that the disc recorded at the beginning of May, the publisher did not fit into the scheduled time.

 Yoda Stories can be run from a CD or installed on a hard drive.

 ![](images/setup/france.png)

 `Star Wars - Making Magic` on this disc is different from the US version, which was released on September 3rd.
-The interface is fully translated into French.
+The interface fully translated into French.
 Two dozen new files appeared on the disk, probably with additional materials.
 From the font files it becomes obvious that somewhere in the universe there are still such encyclopedias in Korean and Japanese.